-Registration applications for professional development (upgrading) classes will be accepted on a first come, first served basis.
+Registration applications for professional development (upgrading) classes offered by the Association will be accepted on a first-come, first-served basis.

-Any participant registered for professional development must hold a current and valid cosmetologist licence with the Association in order to be registered for a class (unless otherwise stated).
+Any participant registered for professional development held by the Association or otherwise, must hold a current and valid cosmetologist licence with the Association in order to be registered for a class (unless otherwise stated).

-If and individual registered for a class does not attend, that person will be billed a non-refundable Failure to Attend (FTA) Fee in accordance with the Association's Bylaws, at Schedule B.
+If and individual registered for a class hosted by the Association does not attend, that person will be billed a non-refundable Failure to Attend (FTA) Fee in accordance with the Association's By-laws, at Schedule B.